system76/docs/content/windows.md

 Download the latest [Windows .iso file](https://www.microsoft.com/en-us/software-download/windows10ISO) from Microsoft's website.
 Plug in a USB flash drive (8GB or larger) to use as an installation disk.
 The USB drive will be wiped during this process.

->**NOTE:** A USB Drive and WoeUSB are not necessary for virtual machine installs.
-The instructions for obtaining the ISO file (above) are the same.

 On Pop!_OS or Ubuntu, install [WoeUSB-ng](https://github.com/WoeUSB/WoeUSB-ng) using these commands: